gfazioli/react-switch-button/README.md

 ## New version 2.0.0

-I've rewrite the component model with some alignment for ES6.
+I've rewritten the component model with some alignment for ES6.

 ## Demo & Example